ds54e/sv-mint/docs/plugins/header_comment_rule.md

 module entropy_ctrl (...);
 ```

+#### Additional Tips
-- **Additional Tips**: Mention module names, roles, and dependency URLs when useful.
+Mention module names, roles, and dependency URLs when useful.
 Generators should emit these comments automatically.